 1950: Controlled-atmosphere packaging increases shelf life of food

-The 1950s brought along the development of controlled-atmosphere packaging, according to the Institute of Food Technologists.
-This allowed producers to regulate the oxygen and carbon dioxide “in the packaging environment” to help delay spoilage of fresh foods.
+The 1950s brought along the development of controlled-atmosphere packaging.
+This allowed producers to regulate the oxygen and carbon dioxide in the packaging process to help delay the spoilage of fresh foods.

-Celebrated New Orleans restaurant Brennan’s needed a way to use surplus bananas in 1951, according to Thrillist.
-It invented Bananas Foster, a dessert made from bananas flambéed with butter, liqueur, brown sugar, and cinnamon, then topped with a scoop of vanilla ice cream.
+Celebrated New Orleans restaurant Brennan's needed a way to use surplus bananas in 1951.
+So it invented Bananas Foster, a dessert made from bananas flambéed with butter, liqueur, brown sugar, and cinnamon, then topped with a scoop of vanilla ice cream.

 1952: Backyard grilling becomes popular

-George Stephens, a welder, invented the Weber charcoal kettle grill in 1952.
-The inexpensive appliance would help propel backyard grilling into a beloved pastime in the U.S., according to Esquire.
+George Stephen, a welder, invented the Weber charcoal kettle grill in 1952.
+The inexpensive appliance would help propel backyard grilling into a beloved pastime in the U.S.

 1954: California dude ranch invents ranch dressing

-Hidden Valley Ranch, a dude ranch on the central California coast, invented ranch dressing in 1954, according to Slate.
+Hidden Valley Ranch, a dude ranch on the central California coast, invented ranch dressing in 1954.
 It became an instant hit with guests, who took bottles of the creamy dressing home as souvenirs.
 Less than 20 years later, the brand was sold to the Clorox Company for $8 million.

 1955: Green bean casserole originates at Campbell's

-Home economist Dorcas Reilly developed the first recipe for green bean casserole in the Campbell’s Soup Co. test kitchen after a journalist at the Associated Press asked for an idea for a vegetable side dish, according to NPR.
+Home economist Dorcas Reilly developed the first recipe for green bean casserole in the Campbell's Soup Co. test kitchen after a journalist at the Associated Press asked for an idea for a vegetable side dish.
 The now-iconic dish is whipped up for Thanksgiving in 30 million homes each year.

 1956: Dove launches chocolate-dipped ice cream bars